Orasund/elm-tracery/README.md

     )
 --> "I have a black dog named Johnny and a parrot named Charles.
 I love Johnny the most.
 It's the best black dog in the world."
 ```

+## Differences to the original Tracery

+* No support of "saving" values.
+Instead values can be constant.
+* Entry point is always `"origin"`.
+* Supporting sub-grammars in favor of the more experimental features of the original.